Woodland Presbyterian Church

 HikersWoodland Outdoor Wanderers (WOW)

 The Woodland Outdoor Wanderers is a community-based organization open to all, and dedicated to introducing Yoloans to their natural and cultural environments, and to each other.
-Click Here to download the 2023 Hiking Schedule.
+For more information visit https://www.woodlandpresbyterianchurch.org/woodland-outdoor-wanderers.html for information on future hikes.

 Call if you have questions (530) 312-0100 or email kathyjtrott@gmail.com